NathanaelA/nativescript-liveedit/README.md

 * Ability to sync standalone images png/jpg files
 * Ability to run Tests instantly!
 * Ability to auto-launch application if it crashed and is no longer running on device/emulator.

-This is currently setup to work with V1.6.x of NativeScript runtimes.

 The iOS side is currently just a simple DUMMY WRAPPER so that any usage you use on the Android side will not cause any issues when you deploy to your iOS devices/emulator.